 The problem with this approach to reducing anxiety is that you are trying to make a problem go away in hopes that binge urges will go away too.
 But, this usually doesn’t work, and it’s more effective to learn to avoid acting on urges in any situation or in response to any feeling.

-On the other hand, if something about anxiety is making it more difficult for you to dismiss binge urges or eating adequately, then it makes sense that you’ll need to address it before you feel ready to stop binge eating.
+On the other hand, if something about anxiety is making it more difficult for you to dismiss binge urges or eat adequately, then it makes sense that you’ll need to address it before you feel ready to stop binge eating (listen to Episode 65 on managing anxiety).
 For example, if anxiety about weight gain is keeping you depriving your body of food, then yes, that anxiety is something to work on as a part of binge eating recovery.
 The distinction can seem subtle, but I think it’s important not to make recovery too complex or think you need to work on too many things to be ready.

 I want to make sure you realize that I’m not telling you to just resign to deal with certain problems.
 You can absolutely work on whatever issues you want to work on, but as much as you can, keep that separate from binge eating recovery.
 Otherwise, you could keep working on other problems indefinitely, hoping that will take your binge eating away, without getting any closer to accomplishing the two recovery goals that change your brain to end the binge eating habit.